-CVs are the long, detailed cousin of the resume.
+A CV (Curriculum Vitae) is the longer, more detailed cousin of the resume.
 It delivers much more information than a resume and takes many more pages to do it.
 But whatever differences they might have, CVs and resumes both have the same function: to get you interviews.
-If you have a curriculum vitae and aren’t getting the job interviews you would like, you can borrow good resume writing principles to make your CV more effective.
+If you have a curriculum vitae and aren’t getting the job interviews you want, borrow good resume writing principles to make your CV more effective.
 Use these curriculum vitae tips to make employers want to read your CV and get more interviews.

-Outside the United States, CVs are much more common.
-If you happen to be job searching in Europe, Asia, Africa, or the Middle East, you will probably need a curriculum vitae.
+Outside of the United States, CVs are common.
+If you’re job searching in Europe, Asia, Africa, the Middle East, or Australia, you almost certainly need a curriculum vitae.

 1. Market Yourself

-Any job search is at its core, a sales process.
-You are the product looking for a customer who needs you.
-Think about your “customer” when you write your CV and “market” yourself to them.
+Any job search is basically a sales process.
+You’re the product looking for a customer who needs you.
+Think about your customer when you write your CV and “market” yourself to them.

 Just because you have the freedom to write a 20-page CV doesn’t mean you should do it.
 Someone has to read it, after all.
 Write out all your background and experience and then edit judiciously.

-Use action words.
-For instance, one of the cardinal rules of resumes is to never say, “responsible for” when describing what you did in your past jobs.
-Instead, say what you did: “wrote”, “managed,” “won,” “led,” “studied,” “found,” “spoke,” “discovered,” etc.
+One of the cardinal rules of resumes is to never say, “responsible for” when describing what you did in your past jobs.
+Instead, say what you did with powerful action words: “wrote”, “managed,” “won,” “led,” “studied,” “found,” “spoke,” “discovered,” etc.

 Any time you can state your accomplishments in terms of numbers, dollars, or percentages, you will get more attention and seem like a much stronger candidate.

-“Responsible for research team on a pancreatic cancer study”
+A) “Responsible for research team on a pancreatic cancer study”; or

 The principles of writing a good strong curriculum vitae are the same as the principles of writing a good strong resume.
-They must keep the reader (or your customer) in mind, they must represent you as strongly as possible, and they must get interviews for you.
+They keep the reader (your customer) in mind, they market you by representing you as strongly as possible, and they get interviews for you.
 If you aren’t getting interviews, your CV is not as effective as it could be.